menu

 Because of many things, Potomac is a great place for families with children to consider.
 First of all, many other families with children live here, making Potomac a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Potomac has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Potomac’s overall crime rate is lower than average for the country.

 Potomac is an extremely ethnically-diverse town.
 The people who call Potomac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Potomac residents report their race to be White, followed by Asian.
-Important ancestries of people in Potomac include German, Irish, English, Polish, and Russian.
+Potomac also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.30% of the town’s residents.
+Important ancestries of people in Potomac include German, Irish, English, Polish, and Italian.

 The most common language spoken in Potomac is English.
 Other important languages spoken here include Chinese and Spanish.